 Aerobic Threshold Outdoor Test

-An outdoor uphill hike/run test is not as controlled as a treadmill but it can still set a great baseline for you AeT.
+An outdoor uphill hike/run Aerobic Threshold test is not as controlled as a treadmill test, but it can still set a great baseline for your AeT.
 For this test the most important part is keeping a steady heart rate for as long as possible.
-We recommend using a long gradual hill in the range of 5–10% grade but if you only have a flat area you can make this work too.
-You will need a heart rate monitor for this test.
+We recommend using a long, gradual hill in the range of 5–10 percent grade, but if you only have a flat area you can make this work too.

-Step One: Make sure your heart rate monitor is working.
+- Make sure your heart rate monitor is working.